 - Code 766, Additional credit => Often a refundable credit applied to the account.

-Note: Code 806 alone does not mean a refund is coming.
-Code 846 is the only confirmation that money is being released.
+Note: TC 806 alone does not mean a refund is coming.
+Code 846 (and sometimes Code 840 for a manual refund) is confirmation that a refund was issued.

 IRS Code 846: Refund Issued